slaeryan/slaeryan.github.io/posts/slae-assignment5-blogpost.md

 2. The addressing schema - 0x02 for IPv4 addressing schema
 3. The listening port - 0x901f(LPORT=8080, little-endian)

-Now we set the stack for the bind syscall arguments with the socket file descriptor created in the first syscall, socklen_t addrlen = 16 and the previously created sockaddr_in struct in a reverse-order(little-endianness!) and load the appropriate syscall number in `EAX` before finally executing the syscall.
+Now we set the stack for the bind syscall arguments with the socket file descriptor created in the first syscall, socklen_t addrlen = 16 and the previously created sockaddr_in struct in a reverse-order and load the appropriate syscall number in `EAX` before finally executing the syscall.
 ### listen syscall
 This step should be easy to comprehend.
 Two things we should note here is that how they load into `EAX` the sockfd by directly referencing a location on the stack where it's located and loading of 0x04 or _SYS_LISTEN_ into the lower part of `EBX` before loading the appropriate syscall number in `EAX` and executing the syscall.
 ### accept syscall